SBUhaotian/SBUhaotian/index.md

 [//]: # (**Biography**)
 ### <span style="color:royalBlue;font-weight:bold">Biography</span>

-I am a final-year Ph.D. student at Rutgers University, under the supervision of Prof. [Desheng Zhang](https://www.cs.rutgers.edu/~dz220/).
-I am also working with Prof. [Yunhuai Liu](http://www.yunhuai.net/Yunhuai.htm) in research.
-I obtained my master degree from Central South University, under the supervision of Prof. [Jiawei Huang](https://faculty.csu.edu.cn/jiaweihuang/zh_CN/index/27174/list/index.htm).
+I am a research scientist and lead a research group at JD Logistics.
+I received my Ph.D. from Rutgers Univeristy, under the supervision of Prof. [Jie Gao](https://sites.rutgers.edu/jie-gao/about/).
+I obtained my B.S. degree from Shanghai Jiao Tong University.

-My research interests are broadly in the areas of **Cyber-Physical Systems**, and **Data-Driven Applications** in **Smart Logistics**.<br>You can contact me at wenjun.lyu AT rutgers DOT edu.
-My publications can also be found at [Google Scholar](https://scholar.google.com/citations?user=_LMyrNQAAAAJ&hl=en).
+My research interests are broadly in the areas of **Algorithm Design**, **Spatial-Temporal Data Science** and **Networking Applications** such as wireless sensor networks, social netowrks, traffic networks and logistics networks.<br> You can contact me at wanghaotian18 AT jd DOT com.
+My publications can also be found at [Google Scholar](https://scholar.google.com.hk/citations?hl=zh-CN&user=L88_fxoAAAAJ)

 [//]: # (**Research Experiences** )
 ### <span style="color:green;font-weight:bold">Research Experiences</span>